odo/kafka_ductus/README.md

 A: The process that exited is restarted by its supervisor and tries to resume its task.

-If (A) fails a number of times (e.g. 100 times in 10 seconds) the supervisor of the failing process dies and escalates the problem to `krepl_sup`.
+If (A) fails a number of times (e.g. 100 times in 10 seconds) the supervisor of the failing process dies and escalates the problem to `ductus_sup`.

-B: `krepl_sup` will stop all processes of the applications and tries to restart everything in order.
+B: `ductus_sup` will stop all processes of the applications and tries to restart everything in order.

 If (B) fails a number of times (e.g. 100 times in 10 seconds):

-C: 'krepl_sup' will fall back to restarting everything every 10 seconds.
+C: 'ductus_sup' will fall back to restarting everything every 10 seconds.
 Forever.